What to avoid when buying furniture for the home

 Ignoring floor protection

 Heavy furniture may leave some marks or scratches on the floor when moved or disturbed, so be sure to add rugs or be careful of the weight of the furniture.
-Do your research regarding this and learn how to protect the floors when buying big pieces, especially if the floors are made of reflective marble or wood.
+It is important to do some research here and learn how to protect the floors when buying big pieces, especially if the floors are made of reflective marble or wood.

 Not vetting pieces